Skip to content

 Settlement options

 Deposits are instant on the rails that dominate the menu: Pix, SPEI, CVU, PSE and the wallets confirm in seconds, while cash vouchers credit on store confirmation, which can mean hours to a day for an OXXO or Efecty payment.
 The payout claim is the differentiator D24 leads with: bank transfers completed in under 2 hours, 7 days a week, backed by Pix-key payouts in Brazil, CVU in Argentina, SPEI/CLABE in Mexico and Bre-B cashout in Colombia.
-Taken at face value that beats PayRetailers' sub-24-hour window and matches the fastest local specialists, though no SLA is published and the claim is D24's own marketing.
+That would beat PayRetailers' sub-24-hour window and match the fastest local specialists, though the claim is D24's own and carries no SLA behind it.
 Merchant settlement is the blind spot: no settlement period, currency schedule or local-entity detail is published anywhere, against PayRetailers' known T+1 to T+3, so settlement terms go on the negotiation list rather than the spec sheet.
-Updated July 2026.

 Integration & Tech